th2-net/th2-codec-generic/codec-soup/README.md

-# ITCH and SOUP codecs family
+# ITCH and SOUP codecs family (3.11.0)

 This project has codecs implementations for the following protocol:
 + ITCH
 + OUCH
 + MoldUDP64

+### Codec protocol

+Codec handles messages with the `SOUP` or empty protocol during encode/decode

 ## ITCH